vlang/v/vlib/regex/README.md

 ```
 #### **Custom initialization**
-For some particular need it is possible initialize a fully customized regex:
+For some particular needs it is possible initialize a fully manually customized regex:
 ```v ignore
 pattern = r"ab(.*)(ac)"
 // init custom regex